DomJWise/ooRexxDebugger/README.md

 ::REQUIRES RexxDebugger.rex

-For deferred launching with optional positioning you also need to you need to download and put DeferRexxDebuggerLaunch.rex in your path and make a couple of additional source code changes:
+For deferred launching with optional positioning you also need to download and put DeferRexxDebuggerLaunch.rex in your path and make a couple of additional source code changes:

 Insert the following above the TRACE ?R line: